 We left at 4am in order to see the sunrise from the top of Temple IV, something of a rite of passage for touristy tourists such as ourselves.
-It takes about an hour to get to the site from Flores, and when we arrived it was still dark.
+It takes about an hour to get to the site from Flores, and when we arrived it sunrise was still a good hour away.

-After checking out the 3-D model of the city that is located at the site entrance, we trekked to the Temple in the dark – it seemed like our minibus gang were the only people there.
+We trekked to Temple IV in the dark – it seemed like our minibus gang were the only people there.